aws/aws-sam-cli/samcli/local/init/templates/cookiecutter-aws-sam-hello-nodejs6/{{cookiecutter.project_name}}/README.md

 # Appendix

-## Building the project
+### Building the project

-[AWS Lambda requires a flat folder](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) with the application as well as its dependencies in  deployment package.
+[AWS Lambda requires a flat folder](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html) with the application as well as its dependencies in a node_modules folder.
 When you make changes to your source code or dependency manifest, run the following command to build your project local testing and deployment:

 ```bash